patricrp/Diamonds-project/README.md

 6. Create new Jupyter Notebook Machine Learning - Training Models where I created a dictionary with all best models.

-7. Create a function to train each model on the dictionary and visualize it.
+7. Create a function on a .py file to train each model on the dictionary and visualize it.

 8. Improve cleaning process, giving a weight to different values on the cut Series.